PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   see whether a custom error message (`Description.Builder#setMessage`) is warranted.
-- Improve an existing check (see `XXX`-marked comments in the code) or write a new one (see the list of suggestions below.)
+- Improve an existing check (see `XXX`-marked comments in the code) or write a new one (see the list of suggestions below).

 ### Ideas for new checks